KevinLEEEEEEE/NetworkProgramming/README.md

 }
 ```

-<p>Generally speaking, the main algorithm is to calculating the average value.
+<p>Generally speaking, <b>the main algorithm is to calculating the average value</b>.
 May be, somewhere out there, there existing a better and more accurate methods to handle the info, but that's not the point, though with that said, I still make a tiny effort to make it runs better.
-Imagine an occasion, when some color in the image is a tiny fraction of the overall data, but that color is so distinguished that, regardless of its amount, it should be considered a major color of the image.</p>
+Imagine an occasion, when some color in the image is a tiny fraction of the overall data, <b>but that color is so distinguished that, regardless of its amount, it should be considered a major color of the image.</b></p>

-<p>So, the simple "average value" doesn't work so well on that condition, then I add the concept of "distance" in to consideration, beacuse that the analysis is running under the HSV color gamut, we can simply use the H part, then calculate the "distance" of specific by </p>
+<p>So, the simple "average value" doesn't work so well on that condition, then I add <b>the concept of "distance" in to consideration</b>, beacuse that the analysis is running under the HSV color gamut, we can simply use the H part, then calculate the "distance" of specific by </p>

 ```javascript
 finalObj[tmp] = Math.round((2 ** (distance / gap)) * (currentAmount / pixelAmount)) / 100;
 ```

-<p>In that way, both the <b>"AMOUNT"</b> and the <b>"particularity"</b> become the measure</p>
+<p>In that way, both the <b>"AMOUNT"</b> and the <b>"PARTICULARITY"</b> become the decisive measure, unfortunately, the result is not that optimistic, even a little bad, that's furter talk, the solution will appears at the bottom the the article as links</p>